gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 ---

 ## Diffie-Hellman
-### How Two People Share a Secret in Public

 While the Caesar cipher illustrates the basics of encryption, it lacks the security needed for real-world communication.
-Modern systems require a way for two people to **establish a shared secret key** --- even when communicating over an insecure channel.
+Modern systems require a way for two people to establish a shared secret key --- even when communicating over an insecure channel.

 This raises an important question:
 **How can two people agree on a secret if everyone can hear their conversation?**

-This is exactly the problem that the **Diffie-Hellman key exchange** solves.
-It allows two parties to create a **shared secret**, without ever sending the secret itself.
+This is the problem that *Diffie-Hellman key exchange* solves.
+It allows two parties to create a *shared secret*, without ever sending the secret itself.

-To explain how this works, let’s start with a simple analogy using **colors**.
+To explain how this works, start with a simple analogy using *colors*.

 - Imagine Alice and Bob want to exchange a secret.
   - Alice chooses a secret color: